Tonywuhk/realai.org/adversarial-learning.md

 Optical illusions are like adversarial examples for the human brain.
 Meiji University's [Koichi Sugihara](http://home.mims.meiji.ac.jp/~sugihara/Welcomee.html) has made quite a few stunning [3D illusions](https://twitter.com/machinepix/status/864543509486870528).

 [Lu et al. (2017)](https://arxiv.org/abs/1707.03501) show that when the pictures of physical adversarial examples are taken from different distances and angles, they are correctly classified by trained neural networks.
 [Evtimov et al. (2017)](https://arxiv.org/abs/1707.08945) propose Robust Physical Perturbations, an algorithm that can generate robust adversarial examples.
 They physically realize an adversarial example of a Stop sign that is misclassified under varying conditions, such as distances, angles, and resolutions.
+[Su et al. (2017)](https://arxiv.org/abs/1710.08864) generate adversarial images with modifications on just one pixel.

 ## Adversarial Training Examples